ups-unige/PyCode/README.md

 the recordings: Signal, Phase and Experiment.
 A more detailed descriptions is present (at the moment) only in the source code.

+There are three main sections:

 ![](images/library_diagram.png)

+* Convert data into an experiment representation
+* Process and analyze an experiment
+* Produce an output for visualize the results

 ## Coding convections